Features

 Workflow.
 The engine repo holds machinery + generic skills; the overlay

-skills. np-content-lib.sh (np_content_dir) resolves the overlay for every consumer;
+lib was retired in phase 18) resolves the overlay for every consumer;

 unset falls back to the engine root (legacy single-repo).

-Assets. np-content-lib.sh, NP_CONTENT_DIR, the nervepack-content-example repo.
+Assets. np_content.py, NP_CONTENT_DIR, the nervepack-content-example repo.

 with no overlay simply finds nothing and no-ops.